Lead Optimization in Orion® using Relative Binding Free Energy

-Built on trusted science, Orion’s RBFE-NES tools help you estimate free energy binding affinities based on the calculation of thermodynamic work along fast, non-equilibrium alchemical paths.
+Built on trusted science, Orion's RBFE-NES tools help you estimate relative binding free energies based on the calculation of thermodynamic work along fast, non-equilibrium alchemical paths.

 Like all Orion solutions, the RBFE-NES tools are built natively to run on Amazon Web Services (AWS), so they seamlessly scale to your needs while remaining cost- and time-efficient.